sparkflows/sparkflows-docs/docs/user-guide/data-preparation/data-cleaning.rst

 Remove Duplicate Rows
 ----------------------------------------

-Below is a sample workflow which contains Remove Duplicate Rows processor in Fire Insights.
+Below is a sample workflow which contains Remove Duplicate Rows processor in Sparkflows.
 It demonstrates usage of Remove Duplicate Rows node to remove duplicate rows having same data in the selected columns and retain one rows as per the selection.

 It does the following processing of data: